Fuel Tech Experts Blog FAQ

 Firstly, check your tire pressure.
 They should be at the correct pressure for your vehicle, assuming you are using the recommended size wheels and tyres.

 If you are serious about saving every ounce of fuel you can, consider changing the tire brand to a good-quality, low-resistance tyre.
-The lower the resistance, the less the engine has to work.
-As a result, less fuel is consumed.
+The lower the resistance, the less the engine has to work, consuming less fuel.

 Engine Cleaning